ansys/api-eigen-example/doc/source/users_guide/index.rst

 .. code:: python

-   import python.rest.server as rest_server
+   import ansys.eigen.python.rest.server as rest_server
-   import python.rest.client as rest_client
+   import ansys.eigen.python.rest.client as rest_client

 The Python servers (for both API REST and gRPC) are characterized for being Flask applications, which